Nicole Scherzinger: This isn't an easy industry to survive in

 One of the challenges for the groups is that they don't have much time to gel or rehearse.
 Do you think that's a problem?

 The right ones will rise to the challenge.
 We've had a lot of talented people, but they fell short because we didn't feel we had time to develop them.
 The right people will step forward and shine.
-In this time frame, people either rise or fall.
+In this time frame people either rise or they fall.

 How important is image for a band?